CleanifyOrg/ve-better-apps-utils/README.md

 ## Prerequisites

-Before using Sybil-Dan, ensure you have the following installed on your machine:
+Before using vechain scripts, ensure you have the following installed on your machine:

 - Node.js (v14.x or higher)
 - yarn orn npm